Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Muscat is the capital and largest city in Oman, but tourists will find that the mundane activity of the busy modern capital is easily forgotten among the exotic delights of bustling markets, cannon-guarded forts, ornate palaces, and the historic city harbour.
-The once important maritime city underwent a resurgence in the 1970s, when the Sultan Qaboos bin Said began to develop museums, mosques, and palaces.
-He also worked to restore relics of Muscat's history.
+Muscat is the capital and largest city in Oman, but tourists will find that the mundane activity of the busy modern capital is easily forgotten among the exotic delights of bustling markets, cannon-guarded forts, ornate palaces and historic city harbour.
+The once important maritime city underwent a resurgence in the 1970s, when the Sultan Qaboos bin Said began to develop museums, mosques and palaces, and worked to restore relics of Muscat's history.

-Muscat is made up of three cities grown together: the original walled city of Muscat (home to the royal palaces), the former fishing village of Matrah with its maze-like , and the commercial and diplomatic area of Ruwi.
+Muscat is made up of three cities grown together: the original walled city of Muscat (home to the royal palaces); the former fishing village of Matrah with its maze-like souq; and the commercial and diplomatic area of Ruwi.
 These areas, along with other districts further from the city centre, each have their own distinct personalities and attractions.

-The beauty of the city, especially near the harbour, is what makes Muscat so alluring.
+The beauty of the city is what makes Muscat so alluring, especially near the harbour.
 The smooth, curved stone architecture is a transition from the rocky landscape to the inviting water of the harbour.
 Many new buildings have continued with classic Arabic architecture, further protecting the city's legacy from the ravages of the modern world.
-Muscat is one of the safest, most cosmopolitan and open-minded city in the entire Gulf Region, and is fast becoming a Middle East tourism hotspot.
+Muscat is one of the safest, most cosmopolitan and most open-minded cities in the entire Gulf Region and fast becoming a Middle East tourism hotspot.

 Old Muttrah Souk is the most popular traditional bazaar in Muscat.
 The market is a small maze of narrow alleyways formed by adjoining stalls.
-Tourists can bargain with stall clerks over the prices of gold and silver jewellery, antiques, and other traditional goods.
+Tourists can bargain with stall clerks over the prices of gold and silver jewellery, antiques and other traditional goods.
 The market has a less forceful air than others, so visitors are free to wander at their leisure without overt pressure from touts.
-Although the Old Muttrah Souk is popular with tourists, locals shop here as well, giving authenticity to the market and mixing ornamental souvenirs in between household products and food.
+While the Old Muttrah Souk is popular with tourists, locals shop here too, giving authenticity to the market and mixing ornamental souvenirs with household products and delicious food.

-Even for those without an interest in Muscat's history, the Bait Al Baranda Museum presents a fascinating if long (750 million years) story of the region.
+Even for those without an interest in Muscat's history, the Bait Al Baranda Museum presents a fascinating story of the region stretching back some 750 million years.
 The interactive exhibitions take visitors through tectonic plate shifts to recent folk art with an adherence to detail and historical fact.
 Instead of simply housing artefacts, the Bait Al Baranda's dynamic exhibits often require audience participation.
 The museum is situated in a remodelled historic building which also periodically features local contemporary art exhibits.